anvaka/map-of-github/README.md

 ## Design

-Most of the time I like data presented by this project bette than visual design of the map.
+Most of the time I like data presented by this project better than visual design of the map.
 If you have experience designing maps or just have a wonderful design vision how it should look like - please don't hesitate to share.
 I'm still looking for the style that matches the data.